Matt-Warnock/CV/README.md

 #### Meticulous

 - During my time at John Henry's it was very important that every single moving piece of hardware was tested thoroughly.
-Due to the (border-line obsessive) testing I would do and the training I implemented as a result, the company saved on transport costs and time.
+Due to the detailed testing I would do and the training I implemented as a result, the company saved on transport costs and time.

-#### analytical plainer
+#### Analytical planner

 - When project managing at Bang and Olufsen I discovered that problem solving time sensitive issues is just a matter of going though the right process a step at a time.
 I would then review to see if we need to add or improve a process.
 This resulted in less callouts to the customers.